erfianugrah/video-resizer/docs/configuration/README.md

 ## Basic Configuration Flow

-1. Default configuration values are defined in each manager
+1. **Default Configuration**: Initial values are defined in each manager (e.g., `videoConfig.ts`)
-2. Values from wrangler.jsonc are applied as overrides
+2. **Static Configuration**: Values from wrangler.jsonc are applied as the first level of overrides
-3. Environment variables (if present) override wrangler.jsonc and defaults
+3. **Environment Variables**: Environment variables override both wrangler.jsonc and defaults
+4. **KV Configuration**: On first request, configuration is loaded from KV storage (if available)
-4. The final configuration is validated against Zod schemas
+5. **Validation**: All configuration is validated against Zod schemas to ensure type safety
+6. **Configuration Application**: Valid configuration is applied to the appropriate managers
-5. Manager singletons provide access to validated configuration
+7. **Runtime Access**: Manager singletons provide typed access to the validated configuration

+This multi-layered approach allows for flexibility in how configuration is managed, from hardcoded defaults to dynamically updated values via KV storage.

 ## Recommended Practices

-1. Use environment-specific configurations for different deployment targets
+1. **Environment-Specific Configurations**: Use different configurations for development, staging, and production
-2. Keep sensitive configuration in environment variables or Worker secrets
+2. **Secure Sensitive Information**: Keep API keys and secrets in environment variables or Worker secrets
-3. Validate configuration changes before deployment
+3. **Validate Before Deployment**: Test configuration changes in development or staging before production
-4. Use the manager interfaces rather than accessing raw configuration
+4. **Use Manager Interfaces**: Access configuration through manager methods rather than raw objects
+5. **Monitor Configuration Loading**: Enable logging during configuration updates to verify successful loading
+6. **Debug Configuration Issues**: Use the `?debug=true` parameter to troubleshoot configuration-related problems
+7. **Regular Expression Testing**: Carefully test path pattern regular expressions before deployment
+8. **Include Fallback Patterns**: Always include a catch-all pattern with lowest priority as a fallback
+9. **Proper Escaping**: Remember to properly escape special characters in regex patterns (e.g., `\\.` for literal periods)
+10. **Respect Initialization Order**: Be aware that configuration may not be fully loaded on the first few requests